COVID-19 Vaccines and Pregnancy: Conversation Guide

-The following talking points are intended to help guide risk and benefit conversations with pregnant patients:
+The following messages are intended to help guide conversations with pregnant patients:

-- While the known absolute risk is low, pregnancy is associated with increased risk of maternal severe illness, admission to an intensive care unit, mechanical ventilation, and death.
+- COVID-19 infection during pregnancy is associated with increased risk of maternal severe illness, admission to an intensive care unit, mechanical ventilation, and death.

-- There is a known increased risk of complications from COVID-19 in pregnant patients with underlying health conditions (e.g. diabetes, obesity, increasing age, and cardiovascular disease).
+- There is a known increased risk of complications from COVID-19 in pregnant patients with underlying health conditions (e.g., diabetes, obesity, increasing age, and cardiovascular disease).

-- There is increased risk of infection and death for certain racial and ethnic populations
+- There is increased risk of infection and death for certain racial and ethnic populations.

 Safety of COVID-19 Vaccines

-- Injection site and systemic events (side effects) are common e.g. pain at the site of injection, fever, muscle pain, joint pain, headaches, fatigue, and other symptoms may be present after each vaccination, particularly after the second dose of vaccine.
+- Injection site and systemic events (side effects) are common (e.g., pain at the site of injection, fever, muscle pain, joint pain, headaches, fatigue, and other symptoms may be present after vaccination).

-- On-going safety monitoring planned through many government and non-government programs
+- Ongoing safety monitoring is occurring through many government and nongovernment programs.